Callko12/Minesweeper/README.md

 # Minesweeper
-A game that to see how I worked on my own.
+A game that I wrote to see how I work on my own.
 This is a commandline version of Minesweeper